Privacy Notice for Tutors

 This Privacy Notice has been written to inform learners, parents and guardians about how and why Tutorfox collects and processes your personal data in relation to administering your Tutorfox account, including your use of this website.

-This platform is not intended for use by learners under the age of 18 years.
-Tutorfox accounts will only be created for learners over the age of 18, or for parents or guardians on behalf of a learner.
+This platform is not intended for use by learners under 18 years of age.
+Tutorfox accounts will only be created for learners over 18 or for parents or guardians on behalf of a learner.

 Who are we?

 Tutorfox is a Data Controller as defined by the UK GDPR.
-This means that we determine the purposes for which your personal data is processed and the manner of the processing.
-We will only collect and use your personal data in ways that are compliant with data protection legislation.
+This means that we determine the purposes for which your personal data is processed and the manner of processing it.
+We will only collect and use your personal data in ways compliant with data protection legislation.

 Tutorfox has appointed Veritau Ltd. as its Data Protection Officer (DPO).
-The role of the DPO is to monitor our compliance with the UK GDPR and the Data Protection Act 2018 and advise on data protection issues.
-If you would like to discuss this Privacy Notice or our use of your data, please contact our DPO using the below contact details.
+The DPO's role is to monitor our compliance with the UK GDPR and the Data Protection Act 2018 and advise on data protection issues.
+If you would like to discuss this Privacy Notice or our use of your data, please get in touch with our DPO using the contact details below.

 Veritau Ltd.